 "John has been very helpful in helping me set realistic goals to understand and work through my grief.
 No loss is ever easy, but being able to talk to someone who understands that it's not easy has been helpful."

 Loss is one of the most difficult hardships we'll endure.
-It's out of our control and brings a lot of painful emotions.
+The 7 stages of grief may feel out of our control and brings a lot of painful emotions.
 However, counseling can help you move from grief to a balanced and healthy life with renewed joy.
 Take the first step today.

 Frequently Asked Questions (FAQs)

 There are several grief models that professionals use to educate people about grief.
-Some models reflect five stages of grief, while others highlight 7 stages of grief loss or more.
+Some models reflect five stages of grief, while others highlight more stages beyond the five.
 The 7-stage model of grief and the 5-stage model of grief highlighted in the book on death (written by Elizabeth Kübler Ross) are often referred to as the Elisabeth Kübler-Ross model, are two of the most widely recognized models used when health professionals provide medical advice, diagnosis, and mental health support for people who are coping with loss, dealing with the death of a loved one, or other losses of loved ones.

 Although different sources reference different stages of grief, the stages used when referring to the “12 Stages of Grief” are as follows: